-(A. D. 984.)
-It is next to be told that Biarne Heriulfson came over from Greenland to Norway, on a visit to Earl Eric, who received him well.
-Biarne tells of this acquelition of his, in which had discovered unknown land; and people thought he had not been very curious to get knowledge, as he could not give any account of those countries, and he was somewhat blamed on this account.
-(A. D. 985.)
-Bairne was made a court man of the card, and the summer after he went over to Greenland; and afterward there was much talk about discovering unknown lands.
-Leif, a son of Eric Red of Brattabild, went over to Biarne Heriulfson, and bought the ship from him, and manned the vessel, so that in all there were thirty-five men on board.
-Leif legged his father Eric to go as commander of the expedition, but he excused himself, saying he was getting old and not so able as formerly to malegor the hardship of a sea voyage.
-Leif insisted that he among all their relations was the most likely to have good lack on such an expedition, and Eric consented, and rode home with Leif, when they had got all ready for sea; but as they were getting near the ship the horse on which Eric was riding stumbled, and he fell from his horse and hurt his foot.
-"It is destined," said Eric, "that I should never discover more lands than this of Greenhand, on which we live; and now we must not run hastily into this adventure."
-Eric accordingly returned home to Brattathlid, but Leif, with his comrades, in all thirty-five men, rigged out their vessel.
-There was a man from the south country called Tyrker with the expedition.
-(A. D. 1000.)
-They put the ship in order, and went to sea when they were ready.
-They first came to the land which Biarne had last (first) discovered, sailed up to it, cast such the country, but all the way from the sea to these snowy ridges the land was one field of snow, and it appeared to them a country of no advantages.
-Leif said: "It shall not be said of us, as it was of Biarne, that we do not come upon the land; for I will give the count
+(A, D, 954.)
+It is pext to be told that Biarne Heriulison came over from Greenland to Norway, on a visit to Earl Eric, who received him well.
+Biarne tells of this expedition of his, in which he had discovered unknown land; and people thought he had not been very curious to get knowledge, as he could not give any account of those countries, and he was somewhat blaned on this account.
+(A, D, 956.)
+Bairne was made a court man of the earl, and the summer after he went over to Greenland; and afterward there was much talk about discovering unknown lands.
+Leif, a son of Eric Red of Brattabili, went over to Biarne Heriulison, and bought the ship from undergo the hardship of a sea voyage.
+Leif insisted that he among all their relations was the most likely to have good luck on such an expedition, and Eric consented, and rode home with Leif, when they had got all ready for sea; but as they were getting near the ship the horse on which Eric was riding stumbled, and he fell from his horse and hurt his foot.
+"It is destined," said Eric, "that I should never discover more lands than this of Green-land, on which we live; and now we must not run hastily into this adventure."
+Eric accordingly returned bome to sea when they were ready.
+They first came to the land which Biarne had last (first) discovered, sailed up to it, east anchor, put out a boat and went on shore; but there was no grass to be seen.
+There were large snowy mountains up the country, but all the vay from the sea to these snowy ridges the land ward of as so any and the advertify and overgrow with wood, and the strand far around consisted of while and hands.
+[Wood and boat and bade and landed the decempt was it and overgrow with wood, and the strand far around consisted of while sand, and but oward the sea.
+There was deserved were large snowy mountains up the country was flat and overgrow with wood, and the strand far around consisted of while sand, and but oward the sea.
+Then the land; for I will give the country a name, and call it Holhuland, and of that stones]."